oracle/weblogic-image-tool/README.md

     - `compile`  - Compile the source code.
     - `test`     - Test the compiled source code using the JUnit5 framework.
     - `package`  - Create the installer ZIP file, `imagetool.zip`.
-    - `verify`   - Run integration tests using the JUnit5 framework.
+    - `verify`   - Run integration tests using the JUnit5 framework (Pre-requisite: Docker installed).
     - `clean`    - Restore the source by removing any items created by `package` or another phase of the build.

 **Note:** Maven executes build phases sequentially, `validate`, `compile`, `test`, `package`, `verify`, such that